Do Bees Sleep?

 Bumble bee sleeping in field on purple flower image.

-Do Bees Sleep Away from the Hive?
+Resting Away from the Hive

 They can not survive if their body temperature falls too low.
 Also, honey bees are very social and have a desire to be together with others in most situations.